Tucker Max: Controversies

 In 2003, Max posted on his website an account of his relationship with Katy Johnson, who was Miss Vermont in 1999.
 Johnson filed a lawsuit claiming, among other things, invasion of her privacy.
 In response to the lawsuit, a Florida state court judge issued an order for Max not to write about Johnson; not to use Johnson's first, full, or last name; not to use the phrase "Miss Vermont" on his website; and not to disclose any "information" or "stories" about Johnson.
 Some legal experts called the decision "kooky" and "clearly a suppression of free speech".
 The ACLU intervened, filing an amicus brief, claiming a breach of Max's First Amendment rights, which led to Johnson voluntarily withdrawing her lawsuit, and Max's story was once again posted on his website.
 An expanded version of the story was later published in Hilarity Ensues.

-In January 2006, Max posted a thread on his message board satirizing Anthony DiMeo, a young Philadelphia socialite, for throwing a New Year's Eve party that was a disaster.
+In January 2006, Max posted a thread on his message board satirizing Anthony DiMeo, a young Philadelphia resident, for throwing a New Year's Eve party that was a disaster.
 The number of young partygoers showing up greatly exceeded expectations, which resulted in the food and alcohol running out well before midnight.
 The more than 700 partygoers got unruly, two pieces of art were stolen, and city police were called in to disperse the crowd.
 DiMeo sued Max under the Violence Against Women Act claiming some comments on Max's message board were libelous and represented criminal behavior.
 The lawsuit was subsequently dismissed under the Communications Decency Act, with U.S. District Judge Stewart Dalzell noting that although Max could be a "poster child for vulgarity", the law must protect "the coarse conversation that, it appears, never ends on TuckerMax.com."

 In May 2009, Max held a speaking engagement which was picketed by a feminist group at Ohio State University, who claimed that his writing "promoted a culture of rape."
 In August 2009, the North Carolina State University Women's Center held a silent protest of I Hope They Serve Beer in Hell.
 The advertisements themselves were also vandalized in multiple cities.
 In his book Trust Me, I'm Lying, marketer (and personal friend of Tucker Max) Ryan Holiday claimed to have defaced some movie posters himself, as a publicity stunt to get media attention for the movie.

 For three years starting in 2005, Max was harassed by a man named Justin Massler, who sent him repeated "Unabomber type" emails, and showed up uninvited to a 2006 party hosted by Max while dressed up as a superhero.
 The altercations made national news after Massler was charged with stalking Ivanka Trump in 2010.

 In 2012, hoping to offset a part of his owed taxes in a way that also provided self-promotion, Max reportedly offered to donate $500,000 to Planned Parenthood if they named an abortion clinic after him.
 Planned Parenthood declined.